telerik/winforms-docs/pageview/outlookview/using-the-overflow-grip.md

 ---
 title: Using The Overflow Grip
-page_title: Using The Overflow Grip
+page_title: Using The Overflow Grip | UI for WinForms Documentation
 description: Using The Overflow Grip
-slug: pageview-outlookview-using-the-overflow-grip
+slug: winforms/pageview/outlookview/using-the-overflow-grip
 tags: using,the,overflow,grip
 published: True
 position: 0